kimjoar/writings/understanding-backbone.md

  var NewStatusView = function(options) {
      this.statuses = options.statuses;

--    events.on("status:added", this.appendStatus, this);
+-    events.on('status:added', this.appendStatus, this);
-     events.on("status:added", this.clearInput, this);
+     events.on('status:added', this.clearInput, this);

      var add = $.proxy(this.addStatus, this);
      $('#new-status form').submit(add);